Thoracic Surgery Fellowship

 We are pleased to introduce the Spectrum Health/Michigan State University Thoracic Surgery Fellowship at the Spectrum Health Frederik Meijer Heart & Vascular Institute in Grand Rapids, Michigan.
 We are committed to providing the best academic and clinical training program for our fellows.
 This two-year Accreditation Council for Graduate Medical Education program prepares our physicians for certification by the American Board of Thoracic Surgery.

 Spectrum Health has the highest-volume cardiac surgery program in Michigan.
 To see our latest outcomes and quality data, download our 2018 heart, lung and vascular outcomes report.
 Fellows enjoy opportunities to learn in a state-of-the-art facility providing innovative cardiovascular care.
 From open heart surgery and transplant to minimally invasive interventions, our physicians and clinical teams are experienced in blending individualized patient plans with a complete dedication to quality outcomes.

-- Being able to perform routine operations common to cardiac and thoracic surgery independently
+- Able to perform routine operations common to cardiac and thoracic surgery independently

-- Having the experience perform more complex cardiac and thoracic surgery cases
+- Have the experience to perform more complex cardiac and thoracic surgery cases

-- Being competent and comfortable managing patients in all phases of care
+- Competent and comfortable managing patients in all phases of care

-- Continuing to develop in professionalism and leadership at the local and national level
+- Continue to develop in professionalism and leadership at the local and national level

 |Ventricular Assist Device (VAD)||43|